The Primate Rescue Center is a 501(c)(3) nonprofit organization

 Is the PRC open to the public?

 The PRC is not a public attraction, and does not offer public visiting hours.
 Unlike zoos, theme parks, “pseudo-sanctuaries,” and other public attractions, we strive to ensure that the animals under our care live in as stress-free an environment as possible.
 Although visitors may be well meaning and well behaved, some of our residents are wary of strangers and very protective of their territories.
-We do, however, host a single-day, invitation-only open house each spring for members and supporters, which gives them the opportunity to witness firsthand how their donations are being used.
+We do, however, host an invitation-only PRC Member Event each spring for members and supporters, giving them the opportunity to witness firsthand the gift of sanctuary they are providing to the apes and monkeys through their donations.

 How many animals does the Primate Rescue Center care for?

 Our capacity – and our current population – is just under 50 monkeys and apes.
-The PRC is currently home to 9 chimpanzees, and 40 monkeys: crested black macaques, capuchins, long-tailed macaques, pigtail macaques, rhesus macaques, a Japanese macaque, spider monkeys, vervet monkeys, and an elderly siamang gibbon.
+The PRC is currently home to 8 chimpanzees, and about 40 monkeys: crested black macaques, capuchins, long-tailed macaques, pigtail macaques, rhesus macaques, a Japanese macaque, spider monkeys, vervet monkeys, and an elderly siamang gibbon.

 We also have peafowl roaming the sanctuary grounds.
 They function as part of our clean-up crew, and our early-warning system should there be any unusual activity on the property.